 DEIR employs professional interpreters with relevant qualifications allowing them to perform consecutive or simultaneous interpretation of any duration at any sort of event.

-Also, as part of our all-round service portfolio, we offer interpretation of Skype talks and conferences.
+Also, as part of our all-round service portfolio, we offer translation of Skype talks and conferences.
 Of course, this service is provided with our guaranteed high quality and at an affordable price.